-The feasts instituted in honor of Ceres were called Thesmophoria, whose principal parts may be reduced to three, viz. the preparations the processions, and the autopsia, or the sight of truth.
+The feasts instituted in honour of Ceres were called Thesmophoria, whose principal parts may be reduced to three, viz., the preparations,

-The preparations, the long enumeration of which may be read in Meursius, (Gracia Feriata,) had for their object the frugality, chastity and innocence that were necessary to the worshippers.
-The processions consisted in the carriage of the sacred baskets, wherein they inclosed a child and a golden serpent, a van, grains, cakes, and all the other symbols of which we have made the enumeration in another place.
+The preparations, the long enumeration of which may be read in Meursius, (Grecia Feriata,) had for their object the frugality, chastity, and innocence that were necessary to the worshippers.
+The processions consisted in the carriage of the sacred baskets, wherein they inclosed a child and a golden serpent, a van, grain, cakes, and all the other symbols of which we have made the enumeration in another place.

 If in the feasts of Ceres or Isis, men carried to an extravagant excess the form of the gestures and situations, the scrupulous recitals of the set-forms of prayers, the length of the vigils, outward purity, abstinence, the forbearance of all pleasures, and the shunning all manner of distraction; it is because the whole of religion was reduced to these outward practices.
-Those who observed them knew neither the motive nor the purport or destination of them.
-It was no longer any but an artificial devotion, or the skeleton of the ancient religion.
-But any upright unprejudiced mind will easily discern in them the intentions of the first founders, who knew the full value of rule, the beauty of order, and the benefit of recollection,
+Those who observed them knew